 A mooncake costs from 30,000 VND (~1 USD) to 3,000,000 VND (~1,000 USD).
-Expensive mooncakes can contain truffles, shark fins, bird nest, gold, silver, cordyceps, expensive chocolate, black garlic, gingseng, sea cucumber.
-Luxury gift sets usually contain expensive alcohol beverages, silver knives, rare tea varieties.
-Some mooncake shops offer promotions such as “Buy 1 get 1 free” for some mooncake brands on 15th day of the lunar 8th month.
+Expensive mooncakes can contain truffles, shark fins, birds nest, gold, silver, cordyceps, expensive chocolate, black garlic, ginseng, sea cucumber.
+Luxury gift sets usually contain expensive alcoholic beverages, silver knives, rare tea varieties.
+Some mooncake shops offer promotions such as “Buy 1 get 1 free” for some mooncake brands on the 15th day of the lunar 8th month.

 The most popular Vietnamese mooncake brands